our authors

 Contact - Zeynep Sen

-AL PESSIN
+ALAN PESSIN

-Multi-award-winning author, Al Pessin, had a long career as a journalist—including seven years in the White House and Pentagon press corps and fifteen years as a foreign correspondent—which gives his novels verité that few others can match.
+Multi-award-winning author, Alan Pessin, had a long career as a journalist—including seven years in the White House and Pentagon press corps and fifteen years as a foreign correspondent—which gives his novels verité that few others can match.
 His books deliver flawed heroes, three-dimensional villains, and plot twists that are all too realistic, enhanced by critiques from expert beta-readers in the military, law enforcement, and politics.
 He is the author of three previous novels (Kensington) and an award-winning play.
 Al has led writing seminars for Writer’s Digest and other outlets, and taught graduate-level journalism as an adjunct at Northwestern, his alma mater.
 He was featured in the Breaking In section of WD (May/June 2020) and the My Book page of Mystery Scene (summer 2020).
-Al blogs on writing for the Florida Writers Association.
+Pessin blogs on writing for the Florida Writers Association.

-BODY MAN (Thriller) - The novel is a dual first-person narrative told by Spencer, close personal aide (“body man”) to a senator who catapults to the presidency on a strong gun control platform, and Carl, a Marine Corps sniper with a bad conduct discharge who gets drawn into the militia movement and recruited to assassinate the new president.
+BODY MAN (Blank Slate Press, Apr.
+2026) - The novel is a dual first-person narrative told by Spencer, close personal aide (“body man”) to a senator who catapults to the presidency on a strong gun control platform, and Carl, a Marine Corps sniper with a bad conduct discharge who gets drawn into the militia movement and recruited to assassinate the new president.
 When the attempt goes horribly wrong, the president launches a war against the militias, sparking nationwide riots and mutinies in the military.
 As the president spirals into depression, Spencer takes on more responsibility and power than a Body Man ever should.
 By the end, one of them—the president, the marine, or the Body Man—is a national hero.
 Which one, depends on your point of view.

 In the tradition of Gatsby, Grapes and Catch 22, Body Man takes a cold look at the hot mess of America today and shows just how much worse things could get if we let them.
 One person in the know calls it “a compelling, can’t-look-away train wreck of a thriller.”
 And it’s ideal for release during the 2024 presidential election season.